Eoracle/Eoracle-operator-setup/README.md

 ```

 ### Upgrade Eoracle data validator
-1. Upgrade the AVS software for your Eoracle data validator  by following the steps below:
+Upgrade the AVS software for your Eoracle data validator by following the steps below:
-2. Pull the latest repo
+1. Pull the latest repo
 ```bash
 cd Eoracle-operator-setup
 git pull
 ```
+2. Merge .env changes
+Go over .example_env and merge new fields that do not appear in your local .env file

 3. Pull the latest docker images
 ```bash
 cd data-validator